Available in 250ml and 1 Litre sizes.

 Step 2 - Apply the sandwich coat of cracking medium

-Step 3 - Apply the topcoat thick get big cracks, thin you get smaller cracks
+Step 3 - Apply the topcoat while the cracking coat is still tacky, thick coat of topcoat will achieve big cracks, thin you get smaller cracks

 The old methods of cracking using gum arabic and forced drying were quite unreliable.
 They relied on the different drying speeds to crack the paint.
 The climate had to be just right and the slightest mistake would result in the process not working.

-The Matisse cracking process relies on a reaction between the topcoat of Derivan Chalkboard paint and the Cracking Medium which has been applied below it.
+The Derivan cracking process relies on a reaction between the topcoat of paint and the Cracking Medium which has been applied below it.
 Once the topcoat is applied, the cracking coat below becomes semi-liquid again and shrinks, taking with it the topcoat.

 The types of cracks obtained depend on the thickness of the topcoat and the way in which it is applied.
 The bottom coat has no bearing on the outcome of the cracking pattern.
 The way in which the cracking coat is applied will not affect the pattern, unless it is too thin, in which case it just won't work.